madgicaltechdom/archive-mysql-db/README.md

 ```
  in the terminal and go to the directory where the file is located.
 - Finally, Partition will be created.
 You can change the above query according to your requirement like a partition on the basis of month or column name or increase/decrease no of partition etc.
-.
-Exporting old data from the table (mysql dump)
+8. Exporting old data from the table (Not required, if we want to export in Parquet format)
 - Open export_partition.sh file, Provide credentials like database name and export_dir
 - Run
 ```